Working as a trainee on a program called Sudokkho

-“The trainers trained me in a critical process [of sewing the bottom hem].
-My brother [was] surprised and said that a senior male operator needs at least 6 months to learn it.
-How can I learn it in 15 days?!”
+“The trainers trained me in a critical process (bottom hem).
+My brother [was] surprised and said that a senior male operator needs at least 6 months to learn it, [so] how can I learn it in 15 days!”

-Meet Mukta.* Mukta is a sewing machine operator.
+Meet Mukta.* She’s a sewing machine operator.
 After her marriage broke up, her brother suggested she work at a factory that is one of Primark's suppliers.
 That was in December 2017 and Mukta hadn’t yet turned 20.

-Mukta became a trainee in the Sudokkho program — a project funded by the UK and Swiss governments in partnership with Primark.
+Mukta became a trainee on a program called Sudokkho, a project funded by the UK and Swiss governments where Primark is a partner.
 It is just one of the many programs we have supported to increase opportunities for women across our supply chain since 2011.
 These programs are designed to help women develop skills, as well as overcome barriers to promotion and job progression, with the overall goal of creating a better workplace environment.

 We focus on women because around they are some of the most vulnerable people in our supply chain all over the globe.
 Our hope is that by offering better representation in the workforce and helping more female workers progress in their roles , they will have the opportunity to earn better salaries and obtain higher positions, and that this will serve as a starting point for addressing gender imbalances in factories worldwide.